h4ng3r/android-pintools/README.md

 ### Syscalltrace

 This pintool uses PIN_AddSyscallEntryFunction and PIN_AddSyscallExitFunction.
-For each syscall entry it prints the [pid-threat] instruction : syscallnum ( arg0, arg1, arg2, arg3, arg4, arg5).
-For each syscall exit it prints [pid-threat]=result.
+For each syscall entry it prints the [pid-thread] instruction : syscallnum ( arg0, arg1, arg2, arg3, arg4, arg5).
+For each syscall exit it prints [pid-thread]=result.
 If the RESOLVE_NAME_AND_PARAMS is set to 1 in the compilation time the entry output is changed, the syscallnum become syscallname and only print the necessary params.

 ## Installation